mxahan/mxahan.github.io/_posts/2022-01-15-Semi_Supervised_Papers.md

 ## 2022

+1. Verma, V., Kawaguchi, K., Lamb, A., Kannala, J., Solin, A., Bengio, Y., & Lopez-Paz, D. (2022).
+Interpolation consistency training for semi-supervised learning. *Neural Networks*, *145*, 90-106.
+   - Interpolation Consistency Training (ICT), a simple and computation efficient algorithm for semi-supervised learning
+     - encourages the prediction at an interpolation of unlabeled points to be consistent with the interpolation of the predictions at those points.
+     - MixUp for the unlabeled data!!
-1. Xia, J., Tan, C., Wu, L., Xu, Y., & Li, S. Z. (2022, May).
+2. Xia, J., Tan, C., Wu, L., Xu, Y., & Li, S. Z. (2022, May).
 OT Cleaner: Label Correction as Optimal Transport.
 In *ICASSP 2022-2022 IEEE International Conference on Acoustics, Speech and Signal Processing (ICASSP)* (pp. 3953-3957).
 IEEE.
    - methods to fix the noisy label problem
      - Finds the clean labels and re-configure the labels with low confidences.
      - matches the distribution via SK algorithm
-2. Xu, Y., Wei, F., Sun, X., Yang, C., Shen, Y., Dai, B., ... & Lin, S. (2022).
+3. Xu, Y., Wei, F., Sun, X., Yang, C., Shen, Y., Dai, B., ... & Lin, S. (2022).
 Cross-model pseudo-labeling for semi-supervised action recognition.
 In *Proceedings of the IEEE/CVF Conference on Computer Vision and Pattern Recognition* (pp. 2959-2968).
    - Swapped prediciton approaches utilizing two network primary (F) and auxiliary (A)
    - Very easy setting and loss [equation 6]
      - Two different augmentation and swapped prediction using two different network